 'Guess Who's Coming to Dinner' legacy debated on anniversary

-In this March 9, 2017, photo, actress and playwright Katharine Houghton, who starred in the 1967 film "Guess Who's Coming to Dinner" with Sidney Poitier, poses for photographs in New York.
-The film, which earned 10 Oscar nominations In this March 9, 2017, photo, actress and playwright Katharine Houghton, who starred in the 1967 film "Guess Who's Coming to Dinner" with Sidney Poitier, poses for photographs in New York.
+To continue reading up to 10 premium articles, you must register , or sign up and take advantage of this exclusive offer: In this March 9, 2017, photo, actress and playwright Katharine Houghton, who starred in the 1967 film "Guess Who's Coming to Dinner" with Sidney Poitier, poses for photographs in New York.
+The film, which earned 10 Oscar nominations and landed among the 100 greatest movies by the American Film Institute, is celebrating its 50th anniversary.

 Add your comments below